LassoSoft/LassoGuide/lasso_guide_source/databases/adding-updating.rst

    ``-key``         An array that specifies the search parameters to find the
                     records to be updated.
 Either a ``-keyField`` and ``-keyValue`` or a ``-key`` is required.
    ``-host``        Optional inline host array.
-See the
+See the section
-                    :ref:`database-inline-connection` section in the
+                    :ref:`database-inline-connection` in the
-                    :ref:`database-interaction` chapter for more information. name/value pairs A variable number of name/value pair parameters specifying the field values that need to be updated.
+                    :ref:`database-interaction` chapter for more information. name/value pairs A variable number of name/value pair parameters specifying the field name and values that need to be updated.
 Optional.
    ================ ============================================================

 Lasso has two methods for finding which records are to be updated.